xiix0/scam/README.md

-Kiss me, Kate, we will be married o' Sunday.
-		-- William Shakespeare, "The Taming of the Shrew"
+You will be the last person to buy a Chrysler.